kasmello/AMI/NOTES AMI.md

 Backwards Planning - begins from goals state, tries to reach initial state
     * visibility of goal helps us choose moves - goal directed reasoning - preferred when branching factor in reverse direction less than forward (block world)
     * also, moving from known to unknown is better than unknown than knon

+Partial order planners - plan which specifies all actions needed to be taken, only specifies and reorders between actions when necesssary
+    * used in blocks world, or a shopping list in real life
+    * Partial order plan has:
+        * set of actions/operators
+        * partial order for actions, specifies conditions about order of some actions
+        * casual links - which actions meet which preconditions of other actions
+        * open preconditions - specifies preconditions not fulfilled by any action in partial-order plan
+    * The less partial order/casual links, the more variety of actions there are

+    * Threat in partial ordering is orderings that threaten to break connected actions: to resolve:
+        * Promotion - orders a step to have to precede another step
+        * demotion/de-blobbering - orders a step before to "clobber" another step's preconditions

+## LOGIC

+The problem between frame and effect axioms is the FRAME problem - challenge of expressing the effects of actions without explicitly stating non-changes
+    * Representation - avoid frame axioms
+    * inference - avoid "copy-overs" to keep track of state

+This is where we can combine them into successor state axioms!
+    * each axiom is about predicate rather than action

+## Machine Learning

+2 categories of learning algorithms

+* non incremental

+* incremental